kinggeorges12/JellyBridge/Development.md

 **Contents**:
 - Input/output directory mappings (`codebase/seerr-main/server/*` → `JellyseerrModel/*`)
 - Type conversion rules (e.g., number to double patterns)
-- Blocked classes (classes that shouldn't be converted)
+- Blocked classes (classes that are too complex to convert)
-- Namespace settings
+- Namespace mapping
-- JSON property naming conventions
+- JSON property generation for serialization

 **Note**: Edit this file when you need to adjust how TypeScript models are converted to C#.